 Card Issuer

-The credit card industry is among the most promising ones in the country and the number of credit cards in India are growing at a steady rate every year.
-Between the financial years 2022 to 2027, the Compounded Annual Growth Rate (CAGR) of credit cards is expected to reach 39.22%.
-In June 2022, the total number of credit cards in the country were 7.87 Crores, according to the RBI.
-The number has risen to 8.86 Crores in June 2023.
+The credit card industry is among the most promising ones in the country, and the number of credit cards in India is growing at a steady rate every year.
+Between the financial years 2022 to 2027, the Compounded Annual Growth Rate (CAGR) of credit cards is expected to skyrocket.
+In June 2022, the total number of credit cards in the country was 7.87 Crores, according to the RBI.
+The number has risen to more than 10 crores in 2024.

-The total number of credit cards have risen almost 1 Crores in the past 12 months, and it indicates a rise of almost 11% in the total number.
+The total number of credit cards has risen by more than 1 crore in the past 12 months.
 Still, a lot of growth can happen in the credit card industry as there are approximately 5.5 cards per 100 people in the country, which is quite low compared to other countries like the USA.
-Moreover, ever since RBI has announced the linking of credit cards to UPI, the number is expected to go up even more.
+Moreover, ever since RBI announced the linking of credit cards to UPI, the number is expected to go up even more.

 Also, the rise of e-wallets and Buy Now Pay Later options are competing against credit cards, but there are still many card issuers that have a great range of cards that will surely attract more customers.